grinnell-cs/csc151-dh/_eboards/eboard03-1.md

     * Ideally, you'll finish that in class today.
 * Mini-Project 1 due Thursday at 10:30 p.m.
     * We'll look at it.
+* Quiz 1 due tonight at 10:30 p.m. (we'll talk about it more in a few min).

+### Upcoming Token-Generating Activities

+* Track and Field in Field House all day Saturday, starting at 9am.
+  (30 min of watching is enough)

 More introductory stuff
 -----------------------